sqlxpert/z-basic-config/README.md

    (Note the obvious command injection risk, which would have to be mitigated.)

-Instead of implementing a small subset of the features of Salt, Ansible, Puppet, or Chef without the rich _semantics_ that make those products useful (for example, the ability to specify popular packages without worrying which Linux distribution is present on a given managed system, the ability to apply configuration changes in order, based on formal dependencies, and the possibility that dependency logic will catch configuration specification errors such as deletion of a Linux user who still owns files tracked by the configuration management system), it might be instructive to demonstrate how one or more existing products can be used to solve a configuration problem.
+Instead of implementing a small subset of the features of SaltStack, Ansible, Puppet, or Chef without the rich _semantics_ that make those products useful (for example, the ability to specify popular packages without worrying which Linux distribution is present on a given managed system, the ability to apply configuration changes in order, based on formal dependencies, and the possibility that dependency logic will catch configuration specification errors such as deletion of a Linux user who still owns files tracked by the configuration management system), it might be instructive to demonstrate how one or more existing products can be used to solve a configuration problem.

 I will add that this project included Trojan horse requirements.
 I dismiss one, service restart after operating system package updates, in a comment in [`script/cfg-apply.bash`](/script/cfg-apply.bash).